 One of the most important things to remember when you’re looking at a safety plan for your building or company is that not every area is equally at risk.
 While you need to ensure that you don’t just assume that some areas have zero risk of incident, it’s important to take a view of any problem areas that you may have.
 In healthcare, these are often reception or triage areas which bear the brunt of threats, violence and other issues.

-So, when you’re working on your safety plan, it’s sensible to introduce extra support to these areas, whether that comes in the form of extra security staff, barriers, more staff support or training, or other kinds of support.
+So, when you’re working on your healthcare safety plan, it’s sensible to introduce extra support to these areas, whether that comes in the form of extra security staff, barriers, more staff training, or other kinds of support.

 2. Make changes to the location with safety in mind